ville-valimaki/speakers/README.md

 ## Hosting

-Since this project doesn't need any integrations with a backend it can be staticly hosted from platforms like AWS S3 with CDN in front (example template will be linked later).
+Since this project doesn't need any integrations with a backend it can be staticly hosted from platforms like AWS S3 with CDN in front.

+For ready made solution see [AWS Static hosting template](https://github.com/ville-valimaki/aws/tree/main/statichosting)

 ## Available Scripts